Luke5273/Ainsley-TG/Locations/General Structures/District Hideout.md

 - Is pretty standardised, devils and all that
-- Used as the general hideout, seen as
+- Used as the general hideout
+- seen as smallest unit, mini doesnt really have any freedom while these folks do
+- Normally about 30 people staying there full time
+	- guards
+	- cleaning
+	- cook
+	-

 - Entry
 	- entry through a fake sewer grate, normally near a business that is being offered [[protection]]